 Prior to admission to any graduate program at Valdosta State University, applicants must first submit a completed application to the Graduate School.
-A completed application includes official transcripts from all institutions previously attended, official test scores (GRE), completed application, fee, and any additional program requirements, submitted by the admission deadline.
+A completed application includes official transcripts from all institutions previously attended, official test scores (GRE) if needed in place of required GPA, completed application, fee, and any additional program requirements, submitted by the admission deadline.
 To be considered for the preferred term, all required materials must be received by the Graduate School no later than the close of business on the deadline.
 It is the responsibility of the applicant to allow adequate time for document submission and to ensure receipt of documents.